bhklab/SignatureSets/README.md

 ## Version Information

-📌 This is **version v1.0**, corresponding to the release used in the paper.
+📌 This is **version: v1.0**, corresponding to the release used in the paper.